Lusiné VartanLV

 Motion that settles, instead of spinning.

-Most loading screens say "working…" This one feels like a calm breath.
-The two strokes open slightly, then settle — more stillness than motion.
+Most loading screens say "working…" This one feels like a calm breath: the two strokes open slightly, then settle.
 It loops, and you barely notice it.

-A signature behaviour the brand owns — recognizable from the motion alone, even with the wordmark hidden.
+It’s the one move the brand owns.
+You can recognize it from the motion alone, even with the wordmark hidden.

 OwnVoyce